 Northern Wall (Lasiommata petropolitana)

-2011 photos highlighted in green.
-Click on any photo to go to an enlarged picture, or simply scroll down the page.
+2022 photographs highlighted in blue.
+Click on any photograph to go to an enlarged picture, or simply scroll down the page.

-The only times I have seen petropolitana were in June 2005 when it appeared in healthy colonies in both the Basses Alpes (around 1300m) and the Hautes-Alpes at 2000m, and then not again until 2010 and 2011.
-It is a butterfly of medium altitudes and relatively early emergence, the flight period being May-July.
+The only times I have seen petropolitana were in June 2005 when it appeared in healthy colonies in both the Basses Alpes (around 1300m) and the Hautes-Alpes at 2000m, and then not again until 2010, but then in every year subsequently in a variety of different locations.
+It is a butterfly of medium altitudes and relatively early emergence, the flight period being May-July. |

-25507 M rather worn , but maybe the wear has tended to accentuate the uph discal line.
-1320
+25507 | M | rather worn, but maybe the wear has tended to accentuate the uph discal line. | 1320 |

 25507_male_Alpes-Maritimes_08Jun11